IsaacScript/isaacscript/packages/docs/docs/main/mod-feature.md

 ---
-title: Using `ModFeature` - The Modern Way to Structure Mods
+title: Using Feature Classes - The Modern Way to Write Isaac Mods
 ---

 ## The Problem